-Are you a Care Navigator in DeKalb County with the highest standards of excellence, seeking the opportunity to work for an employer that’s the leader in patient-focused, team-based hospice care and committed to creating a culture of excellence?
+Are you a Care Navigator in the Rockford, IL area with the highest standards of excellence, seeking the opportunity to work for an employer that’s the leader in patient-focused, team-based hospice care and committed to creating a culture of excellence?
 Join the hospice that was first to provide exceptional, end of life care in our community.
-We are currently seeking a PT- Care Navigator.
+We are currently seeking a FT – Care Navigator.

 **Note: Northern Illinois Hospice calls this social work position “Care Navigator” and will require staff to use that title.
-“Social Worker” is misinterpreted by some individuals as being comparable to a DCFS-type position.
 Northern Illinois Hospice takes steps to increase access to social work services and its integral support.

 Essential Duties and Responsibilities: